 Mekong Delta lies at the very end of Vietnam, right under the southern central city of Vietnam, Ho Chi Minh City.
 The region is consisted of 12 provinces (Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, Ca Mau) and one city Can Tho.

-Mekong is grand, fertile and primitive.
-Starts at Tibet, the river runs 3,000 miles through China, Myanmar, Laos, Thailand and Cambodia before entering Vietnam’s delta and out to the East Sea.
-Vietnamese call it “Song Cuu Long” which means “9 dragons” symbolizing the nine branches that created a vast delta region of 12 provinces and one city of the south.
-During thousands of years, this river has fed 60 millions of people on its way, enriched various regions and countries, fostered the culture diverse of Southeast Asia in general and Indochina in particular.
+Mekong RiverThe Mekong is grand, fertile, and primitive.
+Starts in Tibet, the river runs 3,000 miles through China, Myanmar, Laos, Thailand, and Cambodia before entering Vietnam’s delta and out to the East Sea.
+Vietnamese call it “Song Cuu Long” which means “9 dragons” symbolizing the nine branches that created a vast delta region of 12 provinces and one city in the south.
+For thousands of years, this river has fed 60 million of people on its way, enriched various regions and countries, and fostered the culture diverse of Southeast Asia in general and Indochina in particular.
 There is no wonder why people call the river “Mother of Water”.

-The Mekong river enters into Vietnam through Cambodia with two separate branches which are “Song Tien” and “Song Hau” (Bassac River).
-Both run through the delta and have same length about 200-250km.
+The Mekong river enters Vietnam through Cambodia with two separate branches which are “Song Tien” and “Song Hau” (Bassac River).
+Both run through the delta and have the same length about 200-250km.

 Mekong Delta is a large region with a lot of sites to check out and it’s understandable if you feel a bit overwhelmed.
 We list here all the must-have things to do and see in Mekong Delta for a trip under 9 days.

-1. Visit floating markets to enjoy the daily life on Mekong River
+Visit floating markets to enjoy the daily life on the Mekong River

 You can get there by bus or taxi to get to Nga Bay province which is about 30km away from the city.
 Boat rental is available but it’s best to do it with a group to reduce the average cost.

-At Cai Be District, there’s a floating market that caters transporting goods, fruits, veggies and even seafood to not only Mekong Delta region but also to the rest of Vietnam.
+In Cai Be District, there’s a floating market that caters to transporting goods, fruits, veggies, and even seafood to not only the Mekong Delta region but also to the rest of Vietnam.
 Cai Be is a perfect choice if you don’t have much time to discover the whole delta since its location is quite close to Ho Chi Minh City.
-To visit Cai Be Floating Market, you don’t have to wake up too early like the other markets since the market opens until later hours of day.
+To visit Cai Be Floating Market, you don’t have to wake up too early like the other markets since the market opens until later hours of the day.

-Boat rental is available for a 2-hour tour with tour guide costing $2/person.
-Private boat for group of 10 at cost $25/boat.
+Boat rental is available for a 2-hour tour with a tour guide costing $2/person.
+Private boat for a group of 10 costs $25/boat.

-Come to Nga Nam floating market, you’ll countless of boats selling local goods like vegetables, fruits, seafood and more.
-Each boat has a tall bamboo stick hanging what types of goods available.
+Come to Nga Nam floating market, you’ll countless boats selling local goods like vegetables, fruits, seafood, and more.
+Each boat has a tall bamboo stick hanging what types of goods are available.

-Boat rental is available for cost at $1/person and you can visit the whole market.
+Boat rental is available for a cost of $1/person and you can visit the whole market.